frdr-dfdr/frdr_harvest/readme.md

 Configuration is split into two files:

 - The first controls the operation of the indexer, and is located in conf/harvester.conf.
 - The list of repositories to be crawled is in conf/repos.json, structured as shown below.
-For documentation of repos.json properties, see: [frdr_harvest: repos.json properties](FIXME ADD LINK).
+For documentation of repos.json properties, see: [repos\_json\_properties.md](https://github.com/frdr-dfdr/frdr_harvest/blob/master/admin/repos_json_properties.md).

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ json
 {